richlowe/illumos-gate/GCC-README.md

 build (check nightly.log, and/or run `mcs -p foo.o` to check individual objects.

-## Illumos Live is really helpful
+## SmartOS is really helpful for testing

-A good and convenient way to test stuff is to use Joyent's illumos-live (http://github.com/joyent/illumos-live).
-My fork contains some additional changes to make it mildly more convenient if you don't have netbooting infrastructure.
+A good and convenient way to test stuff is to use Joyent's smartos (http://github.com/joyent/smartos-live).
+Which is semi-frequently synced with this branch.

-Just make sure that the projects/illumos tree is a clone of this branch, edit the generated illumos.sh env file as in "Build Illumos" above, and build it following their directions.